About the Program

 SPF 303 EDUCATIONAL PSYCHOLOGY: MIDDLE AND SECONDARY EDUCATION 3

 EDU 416 TEACHING LITERACY IN MIDDLE AND SECONDARY SCHOOLS 3

-EXE 100/CTE 421 NATURE AND NEEDS OF INDIVIDUALS WITH SPECIAL NEEDS 3
+CTE 421 CAREER AND TECHNICAL EDUCATION FOR STUDENTS WITH SPECIAL NEEDS 3

 Total Credit Hours 63-69

 Professional Licensure Disclosure